MarcosFernandovieira/MarcosFernandovieira/README.md

 - 👋 Hi, I’m @MarcosFernandovieira
-- 👀 I’m interested in back-end, front-end
+- 👀 I’m interested in back-end,
-- 🌱 I’m currently learning-  Html5, CSS3, Js
+- 🌱 I’m currently learning-  Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...